arthurandreev/Ui.Selenium.TestProject/README.md

 This is a living project with functionality that will be extended regularly to allow me to advance my knowledge of latest web testing tools and best practices.

 ## MVP
-- Basic navigation and manipulation of web elements
+- Navigation and manipulation of web elements
 - Have test setup and test teardown that are run after each scenario
 - Have one specflow feature with at least 2 scenarios